samamiraa/04-Code-Quiz/README.md

 <br>
 <img width="1280" alt="start screen" src="https://github.com/samamiraa/04-Code-Quiz/assets/146762114/9e0083ed-e4ef-43db-b2d4-9874b57bda06"><br>
 <br>
-To start the quiz it will take you to the first question.<br>
+To start the quiz, press start quiz button and it will take you to the first question.<br>
 <br>
 <img width="1280" alt="first question" src="./images/question.png"><br>
 <br>
-When you get an answer correct, the background color for the answer will turn green.<br>
+When you get an answer correct, the background color for the answer will turn green.
+Then go automatically to the next question.<br>
 <br>
 <img width="1280" alt="correct answer" src="./images/correct.png"><br>
 <br>